Leftfish/Advent-of-Code-2021/README.md

 * 2019: 13 days
 * 2020: 25 days for the first time!

 I had no idea if I could devote as much time to solving puzzles as last year and if my feeble skills could hold up against this year's tasks.
-So far I have solved 22 out of 25 puzzles, with one of the remaining partially done and two other not touched yet.
-I'm planning to come back to them later.
+So far I have solved 24 out of 25 puzzles.
+One more to go!

 Things I **L**earned, **R**evised or **I**mproved at in 2021: